kateworks/react-memory-game/README.md

 ## How to play

-There are 18 paired cards with different pictures on the board.
+There are 18 paired cards on the board with different pictures on them.\
-When a player pushes Start button, the timer starts.
+When a player pushes Start button, the timer starts.\
-The player can open a card and then (in 5 seconds) another card.
+The player can open a card and then (in 5 seconds) -- another card.\
-If the pictures on the cards are identical, they disappear from the board, otherwise they are closed.
+If the pictures on the cards are identical, they disappear from the board, otherwise they are closed.\
 The game ends (and the timer stops) when the board is empty.